Rs. 475

 • If you use bergamot oil and have diabetes, make sure to monitor your blood sugar levels regularly

-Content on this page was last updated on 23 July, 2024, by Dr. Varun Gupta (MD Pharmacology)
+Content on this page was last updated on 17 October, 2025, by Dr. Rajeev Sharma (MBA, MBBS)